 Jeremy Hunt warns economic ‘discipline’ needed to get inflation under control

-Chancellor told a Cabinet away day that inflation is only predicted to fall due to ‘tough decisions’ to stabilise the economy.
+Chancellor says inflation only predicted to fall due to ‘tough decisions’ to stabilise the economy

 “The Chancellor said it would be necessary to retain this disciplined approach in order to reduce inflation, because it is the greatest driver of the cost of living,” according to a No 10 readout of the meeting.